Narutobacoshiba/lucky-roll-contract/readme.md

 * Owner can execute `reset` command to reset game with same parameters as `Instantiate`
 * Owner execute `set_white_list` command to specify who can allowed to playing game
 * Onwer execute `set_prizes` command to set prizes
-* Players execute `lucky_number` command to receive owned lucky number \\ maybe will require validator to send with some new year messages to our team
+* Players execute `lucky_number` command to receive owned lucky number ( maybe will require attendee to send with some new year messages to dev team)
 * In the end, owner execute `roll` command to distribute prizes for players